66. Increase your introvert/extrovert sensitivity with these myths and facts

 Carl Jung initially coined the terms “extrovert” and “introvert” in the early twentieth century.
 He wrote that introverts get exhausted by social interaction, while extroverts get anxious when left alone.
 Introverts need time alone to recharge, while extroverts are energized by socializing.

-In her book Quiet, Susan Cain notes that the world (or at least this corner of it) is designed for extroverts.
-Extroverted ways of being have become the established norm, leaving little room for (or sometimes actively devaluing) introverted ways of being.
-This is not only a disservice to introverts, it also deprives the world of introverts’ creativity, innovation, and valuable thought leadership.
+In her book Quiet, Susan Cain argues that our culture heavily favors extroverts.
+Extroverted ways of being have become the established norm, leaving little room for—and sometimes actively devaluing—introverted ways of being.
+This not only makes the world harder for introverts to navigate, it also deprives us of introverts’ creativity, innovation, and valuable thought leadership.

-Cain points out that despite the cultural elevation of extroversion, professionals who rise to the highest levels in their fields (musicians, chess players, athletes) spend more time practicing alone than in groups.
-Open office plans—deigned to encourage social interaction—dramatically decrease productivity.
+When it comes to work, Cain points out that despite the cultural elevation of extroversion, professionals who rise to the highest levels in their fields (musicians, chess players, athletes) spend more time practicing alone than in groups.
+Open office plans—designed to encourage social interaction—dramatically decrease productivity.
 Group brainstorming sessions generate fewer ideas of lower quality than the same number of people generating ideas on their own.

-There are times when working alone is more powerful and productive than working in groups, and vice versa.
-And there are ways to collaborate and include multiple perspectives that don’t involve working in a group.
+There are times when working alone is more productive than working in groups, and vice versa.

 meme introverts relief when no one else gets on the elevator